Kenna loves helping others take care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Caring for Anthuriums Indoors

-Indoor plants love a good cleaning.
+Indoor plants love good cleaning.
 The completed process helps them breathe and grow.
-I gently spray water on the foliage and wipe carefully.
-I do this at least once a week, so the plant is clean and pest free.
+I gently spray water on the foliage and wipe it carefully.
+I do this at least once weekly, so the plant is clean and pest-free.

-I also wipe the undersides as well, because pests usually like to hide under the plant leaves and petals.
+I also wipe the undersides because pests usually hide under the plant leaves and petals.